-Other Current Liabilities and Current Maturities of Debt and Capital Leases-Other current liabilities consists of a financing obligation related to the construction of the Company's new headquarters (see Note 11 - Commitments and Contingencies).
-Current maturities of debt and capital leases consist of debt and capital lease obligations with maturities of less than one year (see Note 10 - Indebtedness).
+Other Current Liabilities and Current Maturities of Capital Leases-As of December 31, 2014, other current liabilities consisted of a financing obligation related to the construction of the Company's new headquarters.
+Current maturities of capital leases consist of capital lease obligations with maturities of less than one year (see Note 10 - Indebtedness).